arpendu11/git-user-grep/README.md

-# webpack-react-starter
+# git-grep-user
-A Starter Project using Webpack and ReactJs.
-This project helps you in getting started with an environment where you just focus on getting your app done.
-All development and production related settings and configurations are taken care as in-built options.
+A UI Project using Webpack and ReactJs to.
+This project allows you to search through GitHub APIsand fetch the users.

 # What's Included
 - Babel Loader